JediZ/PDE-based-image-processing/README.md

+#PDE Based Image Processing for Matlab

-1.0 INTRODUCTION
+##1 INTRODUCTION
 Matlab functions related to PDE based image processing including optical flow, disparity and segmentation.
 These functions were done as part of my phd thesis which explains, in details, how the models work, how these can be discretized and solved efficiently.
 The thesis is available from http://www.jarnoralli.fi, so if you want to understand how the models work, I suggest that you take a look there.
 I have also included tutorials and other material related to PDE based image processing at my site.

-2.0 ABOUT THE FUNCTIONS
+##2 ABOUT THE FUNCTIONS

+You can execute all the examples by running
+>runme.m

-2.1 OPTICAL FLOW
+###2.1 OPTICAL FLOW
 There are several different optical flow functions based on different mathematical formulas, for example:

--Horn&Schunck
+  1. Horn&Schunck
--Late linearization with image warping
+  2. Late linearization with image warping
--Early linearization
+  2. Early linearization (without image warping)

-2.2 STEREO DISPARITY
+###2.2 STEREO DISPARITY
 There are several different functions for calculating stereo disparity maps with different constraints, for example:

--Late linearization with image warping
+  1. Late linearization with image warping
--Symmetric flow
+  2. Symmetric flow

-2.3 SEGMENTATION BASED ON DYNAMIC IMPLICIT SURFACES
+###2.3 SEGMENTATION BASED ON DYNAMIC IMPLICIT SURFACES
 I have included two different functions for segmenting stereo disparity maps (sparse and dense maps) based on dynamic implicit surfaces, also known as level sets.

-2.4 GEOMETRIC ACTIVE CONTOUR CODE
+###2.4 GEOMETRIC ACTIVE CONTOUR CODE
 There are two different versions of geometric active contour:

--Geometric active contour
+  1. Geometric active contour
--Geodesic active contour
+  2. Geodesic active contour

+###2.5 TOTAL VARIATION BASED IMAGE DENOISING
+There are two variants of image denoising based on total variation:

+  1. Non-linear (4 neareast neighbours)
+  2. Anisotropic (8 nearest neighbours)

-3.0 DIRECTORIES
+##3 DIRECTORIES
 Here is a brief explanation of the directory structure and what they contain.
-You can execute all the examples by running
->runme.m

-3.1 DIRECTORY: images
+###3.1 images-directory
 Includes directories containing the test images.
 One of the directories is called 'middlebury'.
 In this directory you will find images available from:

 -http://vision.middlebury.edu/flow/